spradha1/roster/README.md

     npm install

 ## Linting & Testing
-Command for linting
+Command for linting:

     npm run lint

-Commmand for testing
+Tests are placed in the "/src/\_\_tests__/" folder.
+Commmand for testing all of them:

     npm test